UX Design Processes

 ● Activities:

-• Collaborate with the development team to ensure accurate implementation.
+• Collaborate with the development team to make sure that it’s an accurate implementation.

-• Monitor the launch process to address any immediate issues.
+• Monitor the launch process—being ready to address any immediate issues.

 Co-founder of Hype4, Szymon Adamiak explains how designers can communicate better with developers: